TheShadow29/zsgnet-pytorch/README.md

 python code/main_dist.py $exp_name --ds_to_use='refclef' --resume=True --resume_path='./tmp/models/referit_try.pth'
 ```
 After this, the logs would be available inside `tmp/txt_logs/$exp_name.txt`
-Zero-Shot Grounding of Objects from Natural Language Queries

-1. If you have some other model, you can output the predictions in the following structure into a pickle file say `predictions.pkl`:
+2. If you have some other model, you can output the predictions in the following structure into a pickle file say `predictions.pkl`:
 ```
 [
     {'id': annotation_id,